AI Outreach Automation

 from msal import ConfidentialClientApplication # Outlook

-# Implement authorization URL generation
+# Generate the authorization URL

 # Implement token refresh logic

-Step 4: Migrate users incrementally
+Step 4 — Migrate users incrementally.

 Phase 1: New users (OAuth only for new signups)

-Step 5: Handle edge cases
+Step 5 — Handle the edge cases.

-- Refresh token expires: Force re-authorization
+- Refresh token expires: force re-authorization

-- Provider downtime: Retry with exponential backoff
+- Provider downtime: retry with exponential backoff

-- Scope changes: Request incremental authorization
+- Scope changes: request incremental authorization

-Performance Considerations
+Performance considerations

 Token refresh overhead:

-Password auth: 0ms overhead (password never expires)
+Password auth: ~0ms overhead (the password never expires)

-OAuth auth: 50-200ms overhead (token refresh every hour)
+OAuth auth: 50–200ms overhead (token refresh roughly once an hour)

 Storage requirements: